For Students / Alumni

 Career advising sessions are also available to you.
 The number of sessions depends on the number of years since you graduated.
 However, if you and the career advisor you are working with feel you may need additional sessions this can be requested with approval from the director.

 |Number of Years Since Graduation||Number of Visits per Year|

 |0 – 1 Years||6|

 |2 – 3 Years||4|

 To properly verify new employers, CPaRC takes about 2-3 business days to approve all Handshake account registrations and job postings.

 We offer several recruitment options for employers:

-Employers benefit from attending job and career fairs by increasing their brand’s exposure on campus to a diverse student body.
-Hundreds of students attend these fairs prepared to learn more about companies; providing employers the ability to get a sense of a student’s talent and professionalism in-person rather than just on paper.
-This is a great opportunity for filling internship, part-time job, and full-time job positions as all our alumni are welcome at career fairs as well.
+Attending job and career fairs increase your brand’s exposure on campus to a diverse student body.
+Hundreds of students and alumni attend these fairs which provide you the ability to get a sense of a student’s talent and professionalism in-person rather than just on paper.
+This is a great opportunity for filling internship, part-time job, and full-time job positions.
+To learn more, please visit: https://uwm.edu/careerplan/employers-2/careerfairs/

 For Family / Friends

 Short answer: No. Handshake is designed specifically for UWM students and alumni for them to create their own profiles and apply for on and off-campus jobs.
 Your student automatically has an account – so we suggest you help guide your student with creating their profile.
 It’s important for them to take ownership of the process, but you certainly can help them!